 - Liposuction and Gynecomastia

-The fee for male breast reduction surgery in New York City will vary based upon the extent of the cosmetic surgery procedure and includes charges for the plastic surgery procedure.
+The fee for male breast reduction surgery will vary based upon the extent of the cosmetic surgery procedure and includes charges for the plastic surgery procedure.
 This consists of surgeon fees and charges for the operating room.
 The male breast reduction surgery procedure can be liposuction only, or a combination of liposuction and direct excision of excess glandular tissue, or even involve removing skin and lifting the chest and making the areola smaller.

-When you schedule your consultation with board certified plastic surgeon Dr. Wallach, MD FACS for your enlarged male breasts, he will talk to you to understand your goals and expectations from the male breast reduction surgery.
-Your consultation with Dr. Wallach, MD FACS will also consist of an examination to determine the extent of the surgery procedure required to reduce the appearance of male breasts.
+When you schedule your consultation with board-certified plastic surgeon Dr. Wallach, he will talk to you to understand your goals and expectations from the male breast reduction surgery.
+Your consultation with Dr. Wallach will also consist of an examination to determine the extent of the surgical procedure required to reduce the appearance of male breasts.

 What are the risks of gynecomastia surgery?

-How should I prepare for gynecomastia surgery?
+How should I prepare for gynecomastia treatment?

 What are the steps of a gynecomastia procedure?

-What should I expect during my gynecomastia male breast reduction surgery recovery?
+What should I expect during recovery?

 - Periareolar Incision Technique and Liposuction